-Because Matthew tells us that the magi brought Jesus gifts of gold, frankincense, and myrrh, popular imagination has pictured three gift-bearers, although Matthew didn’t say how many there were.
-In fact, in the East, tradition has generally pictured 12 magi.
+Home Ministry Resources Was One of the Three Wise Men Black, Like Some Artwork Depicts?
+By Ann Naffziger July 29, 2011 According to legend in Western Christianity, there were three “wise men” who visited Jesus after His birth, bearing gifts.
+Their names were Melchior, Caspar, and Balthasar, and they were of various ethnic/racial origins.
+However, Matthew’s account of the magi’s visit in the Gospel (which is the only reference in the Bible to these famed visitors) tells us none of these characteristics.
+There are other details about the wise men that remain mysterious.
+Because Matthew tells us that the magi brought Jesus gifts of gold, frankincense, and myrrh, popular imagination has pictured three gift-bearers, although Matthew didn’t say how many magi made the trip.
 It was later tradition, not Matthew, who named the magi.
-A document dated to about 500 A.D. lists the names of Melchior, Caspar, and Balthasar, a tradition that has been maintained in Western Christianity.
-Other Eastern Christian churches have ascribed others names to these figures.
+A Greek manuscript dated to about 500 A.D. lists the names of Melchior, Caspar, and Balthasar, labels that have been maintained in Western Christianity.
+Other Eastern Christian churches have ascribed other names to these figures.
+For example, in Ethiopia their names are Hor, Karsudan, and Basanater.
 Finally, Matthew’s gospel doesn’t specify where the magi originated from, except to say that they came “from the East.”
-The East could have been Babylonia or Persia, although later legends imagined them originating from destinations as varied as India and China.
-Ultimately, we simply don’t know how many magi there were, what their names were, or what color of skin they had.
+The East could have been Babylonia or Persia, although later legends imagined them traveling from destinations as far as India and China.
+With many possible origin countries, it’s quite likely that the magi had a variety of skin tones.
+Ultimately, we simply don’t know how many magi there were, what their names were, or what color skin they had.